-In medium and large environments, the ControlUp Real Time Console administrator can optimize the performance of the console and the monitor.
+In medium and large environments, the ControlUp Real-Time Console administrator can optimize the performance of the console and the monitor.

 In large environments, the Processes view may cause high resource consumption during the operation of the console, mainly due to the high total number of processes the console monitors (summary of all processes running on all monitored resources).

-In such cases it is advised to disable the flat views and still monitor the processes, by drilling down:
+In such cases, it is advised to disable the flat views and still monitor the processes by drilling down:

-By default all ControlUp agents push information updates to the console every 3 seconds.
+By default, all ControlUp Agents push information updates to the console every 3 seconds.

 The update interval can be configured by the ControlUp Admin, so the ControlUp Console will pull the information from the agents in set intervals.
-In addition you can set the number of computers the console connects to concurrently.
+In addition, you can set the number of computers the console connects to concurrently.

 In large environments where multiple consoles and monitors are running, the best practice is to create a relay or a data collector so you have a single point of hypervisor\XD data collection.

-4. Optimize Auto Connection Settings:
+4. Optimize Auto Connection Settings

 You can have the console automatically connect to disconnected computers.
-Once a computer gets disconnected for any reason, the console will try to contact that end point.
+Once a computer gets disconnected for any reason, the console will try to contact that endpoint.